How embracing its flaws allowed Jaws 3-D to be so bad it’s good

 - Louis Gossett Jr. had a bad knee during filming and was dealing with some personal problems

 - When scouting locations for filming Jaws 3-D, Hitzig talked to Robert (Bob) Altman, the director of the movie Popeye about Malta who said it was too expensive as Popeye was filmed there, so he looked at the Bahamas, but the water was too rough

-Here is an audio clip of Hitzig talking to me about Jaws 3-D:
+Here is an audio clip of Hitzig talking about Jaws 3-D: